heximcz/bind-manager/README.md

 ## Prerequisites

-bind, php > 5.6.x (with enable shell_exec and exec function in php.ini)
+bind, wget, php > 5.6.x (with enable shell_exec and exec function in php.ini)

 ## How to install Bind Manager